harshitkandhway/advance-springboot/README.md

 - [ ] Introducing and implementation of Kafka

-## Configuring a spring-boot application as producer
+## Configuring kafka to a spring-boot application
 1) Run Zookeeper on your local cmd
 ~~~
 > bin\windows\zookeeper-server-start.bat etc\kafka\zookeeper.properties